 Restaurants on Saba just keep getting better.
 Saba offers tourists and locals good value and menus to please most any pallet.
-Whether you are in the mood for West Indian barbeque, fine cuisine or just a burger or pizza, there are many options.
+Whether you are in the mood for West Indian barbecue, fine cuisine, or just a burger or pizza, there are many options.
 Fresh seafood is readily available.
-Vegetarian or even Vegan? no problem!
+Vegetarian or vegan?
+No problem!

 Bizzy B Bakery

-is the buzzing place in Windwardside.
-Enjoy a traditional European bakery with fresh-baked croissants, breads, pastries and fine coffees throughout the day along with scrumptous, reasonably-priced sandwiches on crusty baguettes or the bread of the day.
-Located at the new Breadline Plaza.
+Enjoy a traditional European bakery with fresh-baked croissants, bread, pastries, and fine coffees throughout the day along with scrumptious, reasonably-priced sandwiches on crusty baguettes or the bread of the day.

 Bottom Bean Cafe